-There are many causes for breast pain, ranging from physiological to pathological, however a common way to categorise types of breast pain is as cyclical, non-cyclical, or extra mammary.
+There are multiple causes for breast pain, however a common way to categorise types of breast pain is as cyclical, non-cyclical, or extra mammary.

 The most common form of breast pain is cyclical pain, which is defined as pain associated with the menstrual cycle.
 Typically, cyclical pain affects both breasts, beginning a few days before the beginning of menstruation and subsiding at the end.
 It is caused by hormonal changes, therefore most cases come in those actively menstruating or using HRT.

-Breast pain in isolation with no other clinical features (including significant signs on examination) is not an indication for imaging.
+Breast pain in isolation with no other relevant features on history or examination is not an indication for imaging.
 All patients within reproductive age should have a pregnancy test.

 *Many previous suggested treatments, such as the use of OCPs, low-fat diet, or use of vitamin E, are no longer recommended